Beaverton High School: History

 In 1875, the original schoolhouse opened on land between Canyon Road and Broadway Street.
 It was called Beaverton Public School.
 A ninth grade class was added in 1902, followed by a 10th grade class in 1910.

 A $21,000 bond (equivalent of $660,504 today) was passed in 1915 to build a 21-room school to be a dedicated high school.
 This remains the current location of the building, and up until its slated demolition in 2027, the building was considered to be the oldest public high school in Oregon that was in its original building.
 The building was dedicated in 1916.

 The Works Progress Administration constructed a new school just south of the building in 1937 to replace the aging Beaverton Public School building, named Beaverton Grade School.
 It was renamed to Merle Davies Elementary School in 1948, honoring a long-time teacher turned principal.
 In 1983, due to more elementary schools being built in the area and overcrowding at BHS, the building was shut down and turned into extra classroom space for the high school.

 Two fires have occurred at the school.
 The first was in the spring break of 1979, when a faulty lightbulb sparked a massive fire that burnt down the entire auditorium.
 It took the effort of multiple fire departments to put it out.
 The drama department continued with work on their production of Oklahoma! and put on the show at Aloha High School's auditorium.
 A second, smaller fire occurred in 2020 after a refrigerator failure in the kitchen.
 Semi-permanent damage occurred across the entire building, which was already aging.

-In 2022, voters passed a large-scale $723 million bond measure which includes the funds to rebuild Beaverton High School.
-Construction is scheduled to begin in summer 2024.
+In 2022, voters passed a large-scale $723 million bond measure including funds to rebuild Beaverton High School.
+Construction began in summer 2024 and is currently underway along SW Farmington Road.
 Because there is no viable swing school, students will attend school on site during construction.
-The new building will be located on the grass field along SW Farmington Road.
-Once the new school is completed, the old one will be torn down and replaced with a parking lot.
-The rebuilt school is slated to open in fall of 2027 and will accommodate about 1500 students.
+The rebuilt school is slated to open in fall of 2026 and will accommodate about 1500 students.
+Once completed, the old building will be torn down and replaced with a parking lot.